GDPR Consent Examples

 Swiftkey purports to obtain consent when the user installs the app.
 Installing the app is arguably not an unambiguous or clear affirmative act that necessarily shows consent.

-This is not necessarily a problem, if the app doesn't function in such a way that might require Swiftkey to seek consent.
-But a quick look at the Swiftkey's Privacy Statement (operated by Microsoft) indicates that specific consent should ideally be sought:
+This is not necessarily a problem if the app wouldn’t collect information that will be used for targeting advertising (which require specific consent).
+A quick look at the Swiftkey's Privacy Statement (operated by Microsoft) indicates that specific consent should ideally be sought because the collected information is used for targeting advertising.

 It's common on mobile apps for information like location data might be collected for non-essential services.
 You must give your users some control over this.
 Here's a great example of informed consent from Google: